-Semester Commonly Offered: offered Fall 2016; projected schedule TBD
+Semester Commonly Offered: offered Fall; projected schedule TBD

-Course Description/Objectives: This course will explore the use of play therapy, expressive arts, and behavioral methods in counseling children.
-Theoretical orientations to play therapy/expressive arts/behavioral interventions, foundations, practice, and assessment/treatment planning for each modality are major areas of focus of the course.
-The course will provide en vivo experiences with child clients via its placement within a local elementary school.
-Students will be directly engaged in providing therapeutic support to select students during the course period each week, and will receive immediately feedback and real time supervision of skill development.
+Course Description/Objectives: The course provides in vivo experiences with child clients at a local elementary school.
+Graduate students will be directly engaged in providing therapeutic support to select students during the course period each week, and will receive immediately feedback and real time supervision of skill development.
+Didactic training focuses on theoretical orientations to play therapy, as well as assessment and treatment planning for each modality.